 1. Extreme Pressure (EP) Additives

-EP additives are essential for high-load cutting operations.
-Made from sulfur, chlorine, or phosphorus, these additives react with metal surfaces under extreme heat, forming a protective layer that reduces tool wear and friction.
-Cutting oil manufacturers carefully formulate EP additives to ensure compatibility with various metals, though care must be taken with non-ferrous metals like aluminum and brass, as these additives can cause staining.
+EP additives are essential for high load cutting operations.
+Made from sulfur, chlorine, or phosphorus, these additives react with metal surfaces under extreme heat, forming a protective layer on the tool surfaces reducing tool wear and friction.
+Cutting oil manufacturers carefully formulate EP additives to ensure compatibility with various metals, and care must be taken with non-ferrous metals like aluminum and brass, as these additives can cause staining.

 2. Anti-Mist Additives